Enbridge Northern Gateway Pipelines: Competing projects

-Kinder Morgan Energy Partners operates the 1150 km Trans Mountain Pipeline System from Edmonton, Alberta, to terminals and refineries in central British Columbia, the Vancouver area and the Puget Sound region in Washington.
+Kinder Morgan Energy Partners operates the 1150 km Trans Mountain Pipeline System from Edmonton, Alberta, to terminals and refineries in central British Columbia, the Vancouver area and the Puget Sound region in Washington, United States.
 In 2012 the company wanted to increase the pipeline's capacity by twelve times, up to 600000 oilbbl/d.
 According to Kinder Morgan, expanding the existing pipeline would have been cheaper than Northern Gateway and avoided opposition as experienced by the Enbridge's project.

 As an alternative, some indigenous groups proposed Eagle Spirit Pipeline from northern Alberta to the Prince Rupert area on the BC coasts.
 Many indigenous people wanted the economic activity from construction and operation of pipelines to improve conditions of their members.

-Another project to export crude oil from western Canada was the XL expansion of TransCanada's Keystone pipeline. which supplies heavy oil to refineries on the US Gulf Coast.
+Another project to export crude oil from western Canada was the XL expansion of TransCanada's Keystone pipeline, which supplies heavy oil to refineries on the US Gulf Coast.

-And the Energy East pipeline would have transported oil to refineries in Montreal and the Atlantic provinces, which now import oil from the Bakken formation in Montana and North Dakota by railway, as well as from overseas by ship.
+And the Energy East pipeline would have transported oil to refineries in Montreal and the Maritime provinces, which import oil from the Bakken formation in Montana and North Dakota by railway, as well as from overseas by ship.
 However, project proponent TC Energy cancelled the pipeline in the face of political objections and concerns over economic viability.

 Opposition

 BC NDP

-BC NDP leader Adrian Dix promised to pull B.C. out of the federal review process if he was elected in the spring of 2013 (which he was not), while also hiring prominent constitutional lawyer Murray Rankin to consider a legal challenge on who had jurisdiction over pipelines.
+BC NDP leader Adrian Dix promised to pull B.C. out of the federal review process if his party was elected in spring 2013 (which it was not), while also hiring prominent constitutional lawyer Murray Rankin to consider a legal challenge on who had jurisdiction over pipelines.
 Rankin argued that British Columbia should withdraw from the federal government's pipelines review process and set up a made-in-B.C. environmental assessment.
 In an August 2012 NDP press conference Rankin argued that "a made-in-B.C. review would ensure that B.C.'s economic, social and environmental interests are fully addressed, that B.C.'s powers and responsibilities are properly exercised and that First Nations' interests are recognized within the new process".
 In response Dix said "Within a week of taking office, we will serve the federal government with 30 days' notice to terminate the 2010 deal in which the Liberals signed away B.C.'s interests."

 This policy was blamed for the poor election result for the NDP in 2013.
-The NDP won nearly every coastal riding in the 2013 British Columbia general election - so it could be argued that there is a division between those who live in the path of potential environmental harm, and those who live away from the area.
+The NDP won nearly every coastal riding in the 2013 British Columbia general election - so it could be argued that there was a division between those who lived in the path of potential environmental harm, and those who lived away from the area.
 The NDP had been seen as the heavy favourites, until shortly after they clarified their pipeline policy.